poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.7.0.md

 trident validate -d ... -d ...
 ```

-and it will either report a success (`Validation passed ✓`) or failure with specific error messages to simplify fixing the issues.
+and it will either report a success (`Validation passed`) or failure with specific error messages to simplify fixing the issues.

 `validate` tries to ensure that each package in the dataset adheres to the [schema definition](https://github.com/poseidon-framework/poseidon-schema).
 Here is a list of what is checked: